Where to see golden larches in Kananaskis this fall.

 4. Tryst Lake

-It’s a short, steep hike to Tryst Lake, a little lake (more of a pond in fall) nestled between The Fist and Tent Ridge.
+It’s a short, steep hike to Tryst Lake, a little lake (more of a pond or puddle in fall) nestled between The Fist and Tent Ridge.
 For a better view of the larches, go to the east end of the lake and hike up the ridge (on the left in this photo)!
 6.6 km round trip, 260 m elevation gain to lake.
 9.5 km return, 600 m gain to ridge.

 5. Chester Lake